Hume Cronyn: Career

 Cronyn had an association with the Stratford Festival as a member of both the acting company and its board of governors.
 He played Shylock in The Merchant of Venice in 1976, and debuted his play Foxfire in 1980.
 The play would later move to Broadway (and won Tandy a Best Actress Tony award), and a film version was made in 1987.

-In 1990 he won an Emmy award for his role in the TV Movie Age Old Friends.
+In 1990 he won an Emmy award for his role in the TV Movie Age-Old Friends.

+His later appearances included the films The Pelican Brief (1993), Marvin's Room (1996) and the Showtime TV film 12 Angry Men (1997).

 Marriages and family

 Cronyn's first marriage was to the philanthropist Emily Woodruff in late 1934 or early 1935.
 They shared a "lavender marriage" and never lived together.
 Woodruff insisted that the marriage remain a secret because of her lesbian relationships.
 They quietly divorced in 1936.